 The effect of spending money on our happiness is almost always indirect anyway.
 You see, spending money is likely a proxy for increased happiness.
-You’re probably not happier when you spend more money, strictly speaking, but when circumstantial and behavioural antecedents align such that you feel secure about spending more money.
-If you can afford to spend money, then you're bound to be happier either way, whether you actually spend it or not.
+You’re probably not happier when you spend more money, strictly speaking, but when circumstantial and behavioral antecedents align such that you feel secure about spending more money.
+If you can afford to spend money, then you’re bound to be happier either way, whether you actually spend it or not.

 I would love to hear your opinion about this subject in the comments below!